 Everyone needs a someone in mind for the notebook.
-Your someone is who will step in for you and help to handle things when you can’t.
+Your someone (Kate Hufnagel, the Digital Wrangler, calls this Your Person) is who will step in for you and help to handle things when you can’t.
 If an immediate someone does not spring to mind, consider asking a professional to be that someone – an attorney, accountant, or professional fiduciary, for example.

 When will someone step in?
 At a time when you need the notebook, but can’t get to it.
-Like the new commercial for disability insurance, we can imagine all kinds of accidents and tragedies that might bring about a need for the notebook.
+We can imagine all kinds of accidents and tragedies that might bring about a need for the notebook.
 Rather than dwell on those, let’s imagine that you are suddenly swept away on an all-expenses paid trip out of the country to a remote island with spotty cell coverage.

 While you are whale-watching and snorkeling the reefs for an indefinite period, things still need to be handled back home.
 Bills to be paid.
 Taxes to be filed.
 Gifts to be given.
-People to be notified of your absence and introduced to the someone who is handling things.
+People to be notified of your absence and introduced to Your Person who is handling things.